[output_post_excerpt]

 Still, I definitely know that this wasn’t all for nothing.
 I felt a connection with Lilith, it’s no use denying that to myself.
 I know it’s stupid.
 So, so stupid.
 I don’t even know her, and for all her loveliness the things they teach about her might hold a grain of truth.
 I know heaven doesn’t approve of this kind of thinking.
 But this sort of beginning and newness feels so precious.
 How can friendship be anything but holy?

 Apparently I said something very clever right before Beelzebub stuffed my mouth with dead skin.
 It made Lilith laugh the most genuine melodic laugh I’ve ever heard with these ears.
 But now I can’t remember what it was.
-I’ll have to ask Lilith, next time I see her.
+I’ll have to ask her, next time I see her.

 Resume transmission.